Useful Information

 Fees are still payable if your child is absent.

 We are currently registered to take some child care vouchers: Co-operative scheme, Care-4, Computer Share and Eden Red, if you are registered with someone other than these listed please speak to Lauren who will arrange registration with the new company.
-Invoices are emailed to the primary registered email address and copies are placed in your child’s drawer.
+Invoices are emailed to the primary registered email address.

 Early Education Funding: